egorelik93/PLBlog/NewLang.md

 It may be possible to provide an extremely limited form of `.defer` to be used with `Pinned`.
 This seems to make sense when using a struct or enum constructor, and it may even be sound for non-side-effectful functions, like const functions.
 I am not sure if it is worthwhile to allow this, however.

+An important note on how `defer` - or more precisely the `map` operation on `Susp`-like types - interacts with order constraints.
+Any resources that are used by a `defer` expression not only have their ownership taken over by the resulting `Susp`-like instance, but also inherits any order constraints those resources had.
+Additionally, order constraints are considered transitive in NewLang, so even if we eliminate a `Defer<()>` in an order DAG, all constraints imposed transitively on the remaining values remain in place, re-associated with the remaining values.

 We do need to mention one universal limitation of borrowing and in particular all `Susp`-like types (`Defer` included).
 These types return their held value once the borrow ends *except* when the held type is not known to outlive any lifetime.
 This is because we have no way of statically tracking lifetimes across a `Susp`-like type.
 Inside a `defer` line it is safe because we know that will be executed as soon as a value is made available, but we cannot cross the `Susp` (or similar) boundary unless we know what lifetime to use.
 For that reason, it is impossible for `Pinned` to store a trait object or reference without an explicit outlives specifier.
 It is actually possible to borrow such values though; with `Susp`, the passed-in callback must immediately convert it to something with a known lifetime, since there is no opportunity for additional callbacks. `Defer` is thus the only `Susp`-like type that can productively contain such types, but they still cannot be extracted without conversion to a known lifetime.